 Proton-pump inhibitors block stomach acid production AND increase the risk of a common infectious form of diarrhea.
 Taking a heartburn medication (Nexium, Losec) significantly increase the risk of diarrhea from the Clostridium difficile bacteria.
 Frequently prescribed anti-heartburn drugs called H2 antagonists (Zantac, Prevacid) double the risk of the bacterial diarrhea.
 PPIs and H2 antagonists reduce gastric acid, allowing for bacteria to multiply in the digestive system.
 While antibiotics formerly blamed for outbreaks of the illness have declined in use, the acid-blocking drugs have become steadily more popular to treat ulcers and conditions such as gastric reflux disease.

 Additionally, stomach medications can slow the absorption of benzodiazepines and sleeping pills and lead to increased anxiety and insomnia.
 Antacids taken with antibiotics, heart and blood pressure or thyroid medications can decrease their absorption up to 90 percent, and may pose a concern with certain antidepressants.
 Antacids also bind to nutrients and prevent proper absorption.

 *While great care has been taken in organizing and presenting the material throughout this website, please note that it is provided for informational purposes only and should not be taken as Medical Advice.
 More...

 *You should consult with a healthcare professional before starting any diet, exercise or supplementation program, before taking any medication, before reducing any medication or if you have or suspect you might have a health problem.
-Never abruptly stop anything, but rather speak to your healthcare practioner.
-Please do not start or stop any item recommended by a healthcare practitioner.
+Never abruptly stop anything, but rather speak to your healthcare practitioner and pharmacist.
 You should consult with your medical professional to determine if any interaction item needs to be tapered.